michaeldoye/michaeldoye.github.io/about.md

 Hi, I'm Michael.
 I can usually be found behind my computer screen tinkering around in a text editor.

 ### More Information
 If you must know, I live in Cape Town, South Africa.
+Currently working as head of development at [WebSEO](https://webseo.co.za)

 ### Contact me